Hartvi/ChipChallengers/README.md

 - `+` Add option to change units in HUD

 ### Done
+- `+` hide empty variable in singleplayer and editor
 - `+` hide extensions in all panel loaders
 - `+` hide `.mtl` files in map loader
 - `+` Basic linking and setting of setting values